Skip to Content

 The flat hike to Laughing Falls is a beginner-friendly backpacking trip in Yoho National Park and one fo the best easy backpacking trips in BC.
 It follows the Yoho River upstream, with great views of other waterfalls along the way.

-More Info: See Yoho National Park for trail info and reservations.
+More Info: My Yoho Valley Loop trail guide includes info on backpacking to Laughing Falls.
+See Yoho National Park for reservations.

 Kinney Lake (Berg Lake Trail), Mount Robson Provincial Park